-The Work Counts team is made up of respected experts in the IPS field who have sector wide and international relationships.
-These include leading development centres, including the IPS Employment Center (USA), the Centre for Mental Health (UK) and Queensland Mental Health Research Centre (Australia).
+The Work Counts team is made up of respected experts in the IPS field who have sector-wide and international relationships.
+These include leading development centres, including the IPS Employment Center (USA), the Centre for Mental Health (UK) and the Queensland Centre for Mental Health Research (Australia).

-They are a passionate team who believe that employment supports recovery and brings benefits for the person, employers and the health system when people are able to retain or return to work.
+We are a passionate team who believe that employment supports recovery and brings benefits for people, employers and the health system when people are able to retain or return to work.

 The International IPS Learning Community